microsoft/jacdac/services/servo.md

 with features to avoid over-rotating.
 Most servo have a range of 180° but some allow 270° or 360°.
 * Continuous Rotation Servos: Continous servos can move in both clockwise and anticlockwise directions without restrictions.
 The angle is typically interpreted as a throttle.
 * Linear Servos: linear servos are also like a positional servo, but with additional gears to the adjust the output from circular to back-and-forth.

+    const stall_torque?: u16.16 kg/cm @ 0x180

+The servo motor will stop rotating when it is trying to move a ``stall_torque`` weight at a radial distance of ``1.0`` cm.

+    const response_speed?: u16.16 s/60° @ 0x181

+Time to move 60°.